4 Environmentally Beneficial Reasons to Work For Remote-First Company

 3: Less Fossil Fuels

-We mentioned above that remote-first company policies lead to lower utility usage in commercial, residential, and transportation sectors.
+We mentioned above that remote-first company policies lead to lower utility usage in the commercial, residential, and transportation sectors.
 By working from home, fewer fossil fuels will be consumed.
 Due to COVID-19 mitigations, petroleum oil use plummeted by 40% for gasoline and 62% for jet fuel.
 Those declines represent a drop in usage, which helps preserve a finite resource, while simultaneously producing fewer carbon emissions.

 4: Less Material Usage